-The second part of the payments table provides for funds that are transferred to other institutions, businesses and individuals, which do not constitute final expenditure by the department.
-This item includes all unrequited, non-repayable payments by government - payments for which no goods or services are received in return.
+The second part of the payments table provides for funds that are transferred to other institutions, businesses and individuals, which do not constitute a department's final expenditure.
+This item includes all of government's unrequited, non-repayable payments - payments for which no goods or services are received in return.